bcgov/hcap/README.md

 browser or http://`hcapparticipants`.local.freshworks.club for the participant's.
 In case you don't want an external DNS resolving to your localhost you can add an alias to your `hosts` file resolving to `*.your-prefix`.

+### Using the application

+The application's public routes can be used by loading the above URLs `http://hcapparticipants.local.freshworks.club:4000`.
+In order to use the applications private routes, you'll need an account on the [BCeID test environment](https://www.test.bceid.ca/register/basic/account_details.aspx?type=regular&eServiceType=basic).
+When you first log in an access request will be created and it can be accepted by a teammate through `View Access Requests` or manually through keycloak.

 ### Formatting